History of The Sneaker Culture

 The Big Ballers

 From the very beginning of this cult, there were 2 brands that caught the attention of sneakerheads around the world.
-The historic rivals Adidas and Nike managed to satisfy the deepest needs of sneaker fans, and that made those 2 names the real giants of the industry.
+The historic rivals Adidas and Nike managed to satisfy the deepest needs of sneaker fans.
+And that’s what made those 2 names the real giants of the industry.

 Just like with any other cult, the sneaker community brings together people with the same interest.
 For shoes in this case.
 And not just any sneakers, these sneakerheads have developed a taste for originality, classics and exclusive kicks.
 But unlike many communities that fade away fast, the sneaker industry seems to be only growing bigger.